Drip Drip Drip…Leak Leaving You Wet?

 Jason

-In Texas, contact the law firm of Weisberg and Meyers at http://www.lemonlawforconsumers.com.
-For other states, check out http://www.lemonlaw.com/lemon-law-firm.html
+In Texas, contact the Consumer Protection Department at https://www.texasattorneygeneral.gov/consumer-protection.
+For other states, check out https://www.lemonlaw.com/lemon-law-firm.html

 I have a 2008 Saturn Outlook and recently had some major leaking problems (like having to hold a cup to catch a lot of water!)
 I turned the corner and my car sounded like a bucket of water sloshing from side to side.
 That same evening, water started leaking through all the seams in the front of my car (ie: the airbags on the side columns, the 3 buttons used for remote openers, my visor and the emergency brake area etc… ) I also had warning lights and alarms going off because there was water in my electrical system!
 I had the car towed to the Saturn dealership and they claimed it was a problem with the drain flaps.
 They said they removed the flaps to solve the problem.
 They also had to remove the carpet from my car and suck out all the water then let the carpet dry (still drying…).